 The service is also sufficiently powerful.
 Thanks to the Facebook Live API, you can stream from selected high-quality cameras for live streaming sessions.
 The Video API also allows you to integrate with existing workflows.

 - It is easier to form and grow a following from your audience, because of its built-in following.

 - It promotes mobility and easy access via mobile devices.

-- You can be stuck in repetitive content or run out of content ideas.
+- You can be stuck in repetitive gaming content or run out of fresh, new content ideas for gameplays.

 - It can get difficult to stream gaming content sometimes, due to technical issues.

-- It does not support useful live streaming features like: access and security restrictions, subscriptions, monetization, multiple simultaneous live streams, and analytics.
+- It does not support useful live streaming features like: access and security restrictions, subscriptions, and multiple simultaneous live streams.

 - Maximum supported resolution is only 720p HD, which is not full high-definition